BugSnag Alternatives

 Migration steps

-2. Install Raygun4* SDKs for the products you want to use.
+2. Install Raygun4* SDKs for the products you want to use; the SDKs share initialization patterns.

-3. Validate crash reporting parity with BugSnag for 2 weeks.
+3. Validate crash reporting parity with BugSnag for 2 weeks while also enabling APM and RUM.

-4. Remove BugSnag SDK and any standalone APM/RUM tools you are consolidating; cancel once stable.
+4. Remove BugSnag plus any standalone APM or RUM tools you are consolidating; cancel once stable.

-Not for: Raygun is the wrong fit for teams who only need crash reporting at depth; BugSnag, Sentry, or Rollbar fit that better at lower cost.
+Not for: Skip Raygun if you only need crash reporting at depth; BugSnag, Sentry, or Rollbar fit that better at lower cost.

 Paid plans from $8.00/mo